"A beautiful thing never gives so much pain as does failing to hear and see it." – Michelangelo

 I update this section on a regular basis, with the most recent reviews on top,

 10 per page.
-This is page 1, the oldest reviews.
+This page represents the oldest of my reviews, #1 – 10.

 Harper Lee’s Pulitzer Prize-winning novel about honour, injustice and growing up in the old South.
 Seen through the eyes of a young girl, ‘Scout’ Finch, the story unfolds as she learns why her father, a lawyer, would defend a local Negro man, at great risk for himself and his family.
 Racial strife and naked hatred boil over as her father continues to represent the Black man and insist on a fair trial—teaching her, as well as the community, that the color of one’s skin could never determine one’s integrity.
 Mockingbirds are harmless birds, Scout discovers, the only thing they do is “sing their hearts out for us.”
 That’s why they should never be killed.